RobertBonagura/blog/src/pages/01-how-to-push-to-github-and-actually-understand-what-you-re-doing.md

 * Why use them?

 ### What is Git?
-Straight from git-scm.com, "Git is a free and open source distributed version control system".

 Using the Git command line tool gives you complete control over any directory on your computer.
-Actually... not just the directories on your computer... but we'll get to that part later.
+In fact, you're not limited to just the directories on your computer... but we'll get to that part later.

-When using Git, this directory controlled by Git is known as a "repository", specifically a local repository because it will reside on your local machine.
+To use Git, you create a **local repository** with the command `git init `.
+This creates a local repository because it will reside on your local machine.

 Initalizing a local repository gives you the power of version control.
 This means that you can take a snapshot of your project at any point.
 When using git, taking a snapshot like this is called a commit.
 * Your first commit saves the state of every file within your repository.